Visual Expert server configuration guide

 For detailed instructions, refer to the dedicated guide:

-You can also automate code inspection or documentation generation.
+You can also export code inspection results.
 In particular, this fits well with continuous integration and continuous delivery processes.

 Visual Expert, Set Up, Client Server